School of Education Ambassadors

 Samantha Collins ’19

-I am junior Elon Teaching Fellow from Medway, Massachusetts majoring in history with teacher licensure with a minor in Spanish.
-I am involved in the Marching Band and Wind Ensemble, Elon Academy, Future Educators, and a service organization!
+I am senior Elon Teaching Fellow from Medway, Massachusetts majoring in history with teacher licensure with a minor in Spanish.
+I am a section leader in Elon’s Marching Band and involved, Elon Academy, Future Educators, and a service organization!
+I am also an Elon 101 TA.
+I work in the CRC (the School of Education’s library) and for the Marching Band.
 I hope to reach out to secondary education majors to make them more involved with events in the School of Education and make them more familiar with the resources that we have to offer.
-One of my favorite memories in the School of Education was the field day that we had during my first-year.
-This was a great event where I met many new students and faculty from the education department while we competed for first place!
+I look forward to making great memories and meeting new people in the SOE throughout my last year at Elon!

 Yujie (Evylin) Ding ’20